 Our estimate of internal consistency (α = .51, 95% CI [.46, .56]) was smaller than that those reported in both previously published meta-analyses (rSB = .65, 95% CI [.54, .74]: Golijani-Moghaddam et al., 2013; α = .56, 95% CI [.46, .65]: Greenwald & Lai, 2020).

 Our estimate of test-retest reliability (ICC = .21, 95% CI [.06, .36]) was much lower than those reported by either previously published meta-analysis (r = .49, 95% CI [.10, .75]: Golijani-Moghaddam et al., 2013; r = .45, 95% CI [.33, .55]: Greenwald & Lai, 2020).

-Differences in results may be due to one or more features of our work relative to previous research, such as our larger sample size and variety of domains, the resilience of whole-lab file-drawer meta-analyses to publication bias, or our more advanced statistical methods (e.g., controlling for absolute change between timepoints, use of permutation-resampling to avoid arbitrary choices in split-half, or assessment of outliers).
+However, both these previous meta-analyses were based on a much lower number of studies (k = 2) and sample sizes (N = 73 total) than the current estimate (k = 8, N = 354).
+Differences in results may therefore be due to one or more features of our work relative to previous research, such as our larger sample size and variety of domains, the resilience of whole-lab file-drawer meta-analyses to publication bias, or our more advanced statistical methods (e.g., controlling for absolute change between timepoints, use of permutation-resampling to avoid arbitrary choices in split-half, or assessment of outliers).
 While our results differ from previous meta-analyses to some degree, the conclusions of all agree that the IRAP’s internal consistency and test-retest reliability is poor at best.

 We also considered multiple ways in which reliability could be improved.
 Lengthening the task to increase reliability is a common recommendation.
 However, depending on the type and degree of reliability that is sought, this may be less feasible in this case.
 Results suggest that the IRAP would need to be nearly two and a half hours long for it to provide high test-retest reliability.
 This is likely to be at odds with the goals and pragmatics of many forms of research.
 We also used moderator meta-analyses to explore whether three factors might increase internal consistency.
 First, based on the recommendations of De Schryver et al. (2018), we implemented a robust scoring algorithm as an alternative to the D score.
 However, no significant improvement in internal consistency was found.
 We also assessed whether two commonly manipulated procedural parameters might increase internal consistency: the order in which participants completed the blocks, and whether response option mappings were static or moving.
 No evidence of a statistically significant difference was found between either block orders.
 While the difference between them was not statistically significant, the numerical differences between static (α = .59, 95% [.49, .67]) versus moving response options (α = .49, 95% CI [.34, .60]) may suggest that fixing the location of the response options may be worthwhile.
 Nonetheless, in both cases internal consistency remained to be much lower than the most popular implicit measure, the IAT (α = .80: Greenwald & Lai, 2020) as well as being lower than the typically recommended minimum cut-off values for psychological measures (e.g., α > .7, .8, or .9: Nunnally & Bernstein, 1994).